BrianHung/emoji-keywords/README.md

-# emoji-keywords
+# :sparkles: emoji-keywords

-emoji keywords from unicode
+list of emoji keywords scrapped from unicode.org